-Writers @ Work, a nationally-known independent writer’s organization, has successfully promoted and supported a creative writing community–locally, regionally and nationally– for twenty-eight years.
+Writers @ Work, a nationally-known independent writer’s organization, has successfully promoted and supported a creative writing community–locally, regionally and nationally– for thirty one years.
 While attending W@W events writers can hone their skills and meet to discuss their work with fellow writers, agents, editors and publishers.

 W@W was founded in 1984, when Dolly Makoff, the owner of Dolly’s Bookstore in Park City, Utah, approached writer/editor James Thomas about the possibility of having a writers’ conference in Park City.
 Phyllis Barber and François Camoin soon joined the group, and W@W was born.
 Past conferences were held in Park City, and more recently at Westminster College.
 Our move to the historic Alta Lodge in the scenic Wasatch Mountains has elicited enthusiastic praise.